-A solid foundation in obedience will help you tremendously when bringing your new baby home.
+A solid foundation in obedience for your dog will help you tremendously when bringing your new baby home.
 Exercises such as sit, off, leave it, place, quiet, and walking on a loose leash are bound to be utilized frequently.
 The Pro-Training Clicker can help you quickly and easily teach your dog these commands while making it fun for you both.
-A free guide showing you step-by-step how to teach your dog these useful exercises is available on www.starmarkacademy.com.
 The clicker works by marking the exact moment your dog does something you like with a clicking sound.
 Immediately after you click, reward your dog with a treat.
 The clicker is effective because the sound of the click is much faster than saying "Good boy," and it always sounds the same, while your voice may not.

 The reason these exercises are important is you will have a way of communicating with your dog, as well as allow him more freedom around the house once the baby arrives.
 A dog that understands the rules of the house will be able to stay close with his family instead of being isolated to the yard or a crate.
 Isolating your dog can create more anxiety, possibly resulting in destructive behavior problems.

 Incorporate these exercises into your daily routine.
 Keeping your dog in a boundary stay while you are preparing or eating a meal, or while reading or watching television is one way to have your dog remain close.
 Be sure to calmly reward his quiet behavior often.
 Keeping a collar and leash (a tab leash or 4-foot leash without a handle works well) on your dog while you are home and supervising can also help direct him into various exercises.
 (Never leave a leash on an unattended dog.)
 Practice walking on a loose leash while taking an afternoon walk.
 You can even bring a stroller along to help your dog get used to walking next to it.
 The Pro-Training Collar can help to quickly teach your dog to walk on a loose leash.
 When your dog forges ahead of you, the circumference of the collar gets smaller, creating a mild pinching effect that discourages pulling.
 Reward your dog with praise and a treat when he stays close to your side while walking.
-Visit www.starmarkacademy.com for our complete Pro-Training Clicker and Pro-Training Collar guides with these and other useful training exercises.
+Visit www.starmarkacademy.com for our complete Pro-Training Clicker and Pro-Training Collar guides with these and other useful exercises.